weaviate/weaviate-io/developers/weaviate/search/filters.md

 ## Improve filter performance

 If you encounter slow filter performance, consider adding a `limit` parameter or additional `where` operators to restrict the size of your data set.

-## Considerations for `ContainsAny` and `ContainsAll`

-The `ContainsAny` and `ContainsAll` operators take an array of values as input.
-The operators filter objects that contain any, or all, of the values.
-To use `ContainsAny` or `ContainsAll`, pass the array of values as `valueText`.

-If you want to do a batch delete, see [Delete objects](../manage-data/delete.mdx#containsany--containsall). `ContainsAny` and `ContainsAll` have different behavior in batch deletion operations.

 ## List of filter operators